Captain America (1990 film): Versions

+Also known as "The Pyun Cut," this is Albert Pyun's personal 1989 workprint of what he always claimed was his ultimate vision of the film, featuring a non-linear flashback structure and a moody electronic score.
+This alters the tone of the film entirely and goes even deeper into Steve Rogers' character arc; a familiar, yet completely different vision than what was officially released.
+It is considered by many fans and film enthusiasts as a far superior cut of Captain America.

+The Theatrical Cut is by far the best looking of the three versions in terms of picture quality, due to the fact that it is the only cut to receive a studio mastering.
+The 2011 and 2025 cuts are unmastered, rough outputs.

 Reception

 Many reviews and publications stated that the film is not quite as bad as many reviewers had said and that the director's cut was better than the studio version.

 In one of the few contemporary reviews, Entertainment Weekly critic Frank Lovece wrote, "The movie isn't merely wrong for kids – it opens in pre-war Italy with a sequence in Italian with subtitles, and a machine-gun slaughter – it's just all wrong", and decried the "shapeless blob of a plot" in grading the film "F".

-Variety called it "a strictly routine superhero outing" and "this fantasy adventure is missing the large-scale setpieces" that audiences have come to expect.
+Variety called it "a strictly routine superhero outing" and "this fantasy adventure is missing the large-scale setpieces" that audiences have come to expect."

-IGN gave the two different reviews for each different versions, the unfavorable rating for MGM version and the average rating for the Collector's Edition version.
+IGN gave two different reviews for each version: the unfavorable rating for the MGM version and the average rating for the Collector's Edition version.
 Cinelinx's Victor Medina rated the film B−, but rated the overall DVD grade C− because of the DVD video transfer and the lack of extras.

 In 2016, Flickering Myth's Neil Calloway said, "It's not a great film, and is really only of interest as a pre-MCU curio for hardcore Marvel fans."

 The film gained some cult followings.
 Film Trap's Justin Decloux later reviewed and showed a newly found Director's Cut of the film via a Twitch stream and praised it for its more somber tone and improved ending.
-Many others as well who saw it also considered it as a substantial improvement over the theatrical cut and called for its official release.
+Many others, as well, who saw it also considered it a substantial improvement over the theatrical cut and called for its official release.

+Box office

+Upon its 1990 release in Europe, the film sold 24,814 tickets in the United Kingdom and 33,043 tickets in France, for a total of 57,857 tickets sold in the UK and France.